MathieuTurcotte/CSharp-OAuth-Client-Library/README.md

     authenticator.SignRequest(req);
     string response = ReadResponse(req);

-Behind the scene, the authenticator will add an OAuth Autorization header to your request.
+Behind the scene, the authenticator will add an Authorization header to your request.

 Limitations
 -----------